fundamelon/terminal-game-tutorial/part3/README.md

   * `update` erases objects that are out of bounds and calls `SpaceObject::update` to change the y position of the remaining objects.

 ## 3.3 Implementation
-Our next step will be to implement the objects class to make game elements.
+Our next step will be to implement the objects class in our `game.cpp` in order to make game elements.
 For our demo, we will create stars that will scroll down our game window.
+(Remember to include appropriate libraries as well as code from previous parts or our next task may not work as desired).
 #### 3.3.1 Initialization
 In order to create these stars, we must declare our object and set it's boundaries.
 Since we have not yet defined a window for our game, we will be using the max dimensions of the terminal for our boundary.
 The function `getmaxyx(int, int)` from